ProspectOne/flexbalancer-js-docs/docs/Tutorial.md

 }
 ```

-And if IP is not at that range it should return `answer.otherranges.net` with TTL 15:
+And if the user IP is not at that range it should return `answer.otherranges.net` with TTL 15:

 ```typescript
     ...